How does Thai Massage compare to Ayurvedic massage?

 But Thai Massage has all those body manipulations and stretches which do not exist in Ayurvedic massage.
 This also gives it an edge.

-In general Thai Massage dominates in the body manipulation, and Ayurvedic massage dominates in the oil massage.
+In general Thai Massage dominates in body manipulation, and Ayurvedic massage dominates in oil massage.

 Thai Massage has its roots in the Indian yoga system.
 So we can say that Ayurvedic massage and Thai Massage are members of the same family, although they are quite different in application.